-COMES NOW the Honorable Douglas W. Herndon, Justice, the Honorable Ron D. Parraguirre, Justice, and the Honorable Patricia Lee, Justice, of the Nevada Supreme Court and co-chairpersons of the Commission to Study Best Practices for Virtual Advocacy in Nevada's Courts (Commission) and petition the Nevada Supreme Court on its administrative docket to amend Supreme Court Rules (SCR) Part IX-B (A) Rules Governing Appearance by Telephonic Transmission Equipment for Civil and Family Court Proceedings Rule 4. regarding appearances by telephonic transmission equipment.
+WHEREAS, on November 9, 2023, Douglas W. Herndon, Ron D. Parraguirre, and Patricia Lee, Justices of the Nevada Supreme Court and co-chairpersons of the Commission to Study Best Practices for Virtual Advocacy in Nevada's Courts filed a petition to amend Supreme Court Rules (SCR) Part IX-B (A) Rules Governing Appearance by Telephonic Transmission Equipment for Civil and Family Court Proceedings Rule 4; and